This work of micro-history illustrates how laissez faire economics killed millions in British India

 Punished for saving lives

 The calamity of 1876 needs to be seen against the background of 1874 when Richard Temple, then a member of the Imperial Legislative Council, had successfully overseen relief work during a famine in Bihar (then part of Bengal).
-His efforts were a success – providing a rare example of successful famine relief in British India.
+His efforts were a success – providing a rare example of effective famine relief in British India.
 It was also a stark exception that proves that other mass famine deaths were not natural calamities – but mass killings engineered by the British Raj.

 Incredibly, Temple faced a strong backlash for his efforts.
 Temple might have saved lakhs of lives but this was offset by a much greater crime.
 He had ignored the principle of laissez faire: the idea that government should barely do anything for public welfare and markets, given their purported efficiency, would handle food provisioning.